-Unlocking its doors just in time for Spring Break, Hill Country Paddle Sports will re-open for the season on March 10th!
+Hill Country Paddle Sports is currently open for all your SUP needs!
 This local rental location specializes in stand up paddleboards (SUP), a trend that’s surprisingly easy for beginners (and a killer core workout, too).
 If you’re feeling particularly adventurous, you can try SUP Yoga on Boerne Lake.
-Check their calendar for details!

 Is there anything more traditionally Texan than riding a horse through the Hill Country?
 Satisfy your inner Cowboy or Cowgirl with a trip to Stricker Trail Rides, located just four miles west of IH-10 (near Tapatio Springs Hill Country Resort).
 Join “Cowboy Willie Stricker” for an up-close tour of the beautiful local countryside.
 Individual and group rides are available Monday - Saturday!